Mike-Huang01/sql-converter/README.md

 ## Presentation

-This tool can be used by developers who want to print or dump SQL data in CSV or JSON to analyze tables or make tests fixtures.
+This tool can be used by developers in order to dump SQL data to console, CSV or JSON and make fixtures.

 ## Installation

+Clone repository:

+    $ git@gitlab.com:p2m3ng/sql-export.git

+Or install with pip:

+    $ pip install git+ssh://git@gitlab.com/p2m3ng/sql-export

 ### Configuration

+Use package configuration file or environment variables.

 #### File